 Our derivation of this equation was thus a derivation from within quantum mechanics.
 It can, however, also be derived from without (cf. note 19).
 The constraint on (anti-) correlation coefficients expressed in the elliptope equation, it turns out, has nothing to do with quantum mechanics per se.
 It is a general constraint on correlations between three random variables.
-From a paper on the early history of least-squares estimates (Aldrich, 1998), we learned that this constraint can already be found in a paper by Udny Yule (1896, p.
+A paper on the early history of least-squares estimates by Aldrich (1998) led us to a paper by Udny Yule (1897, p.
 487) on what today are called Pearson correlation coefficients (see Eq.
-(2.10)).38
+(2.10)), in which this constraint can already be found.

-In this section, we derive the elliptope equation from general statistical considerations (Section 2.6.1), discuss the application of this general result both to our quantum banana peeling and tasting experiment and to the raffles designed to simulate them (Sections 2.6.2-2.6.3) and provide a geometrical perspective on the general result (Section 2.6.3), following some remarkable papers by two famous statisticians a generation after Pearson and Yule, Ronald A. Fisher (1915, 1924) and Bruno De Finetti (1937).39
+In this section, we derive the elliptope equation from general statistical considerations (Section 2.6.1), discuss the application of this general result both to our quantum banana peeling and tasting experiment and to the raffles designed to simulate them (Sections 2.6.2-2.6.3) and provide a geometrical perspective on the general result (Section 2.6.3), following some remarkable papers by two famous statisticians a generation after Pearson and Yule, Ronald A. Fisher (1915, 1924) and Bruno De Finetti (1937).